leecrossley/cordova-plugin-game-center/README.md

 ## Platforms

-Only support for iOS, as the Game Center is Apple specific.
+Supports iOS 6 and iOS 7 (there are differences in the native implementation).
+The Game Center is Apple specific and not applicable to other platforms.

 ## License